opis/orm/docs/1.x/entities.md

 }
 ```

+Since an entity is not meant to be directly instantiable,
-The constructor of the base entity class is marked as `final`, therefor
+the constructor of the base entity class is marked as being `final`,
-you can not provide a custom `__construct` method.
+in order to prevent of being accidentally overwritten.

 ```php
 use Opis\ORM\Entity;